 John Freeman is an American writer and literary critic.
-A graduate of Swarthmore College, Freeman is the editor of Freeman’s, a literary biannual, and author of two books of nonfiction, The Tyranny of E-mail and How to Read a Novelist.
+A graduate of Swarthmore College, Freeman is the editor of Freeman’s, a literary biannual, and author of three books of nonfiction, Dictionary of the Undoing, The Tyranny of E-mail and How to Read a Novelist, and the book of poetry, Maps.
 He has also edited two anthologies of writing on inequality, Tales of Two Cities and Tales of Two Americas.
-His most recent work is Maps, his debut book of poetry.
 The former editor of Granta, he lives in New York, where he teaches at The New School and is writer-in-residence at New York University.
 The executive editor at LitHub, he has published poems in Zyzzyva, The New Yorker, The Paris Review, and The Nation.
 His work has been translated into more than twenty languages.